andersonkmi/id-generator/README.md

 - sha256: applies SHA-256 hashing on the id just generated
 - luhn: returns a luhn valid number
 - nonluhn: returns a non-luhn valid number
+- timestamped: returns the generated id with timestamp in milliseconds

 ## Database config ##